bespoke-silicon-group/bsg_packaging/ucsd_bga_332/pcb/README.md

 for_assembly_corwil/                       note that we actually used Quickpak

    UCSD001-BGA_2014_03-19.dwg              Bonding and balling diagram by Darren for Assembly (Corwil)
+                                           Note: these were just the substrate design time diagrams; look at the pinouts/*/common/to_assembly_house/example_files_for_assembly_house/
+                                           for real examples.

 for_fab_sierra_proto_express/

    impedance.png                           red marks 100 ohm impedance lines; yellow marks non-impedance controlled Q219234-5.docx 		   	                 quote for fabrication by Sierra Proto Express UCSD001_Gerber_2014-05-21.zip           final gerber files for fab house (Sierra Proto) (fixed clock trace width)}
    UCSD001-BGA-FabDrill-2014-04-22_mod.pdf drill pattern, stackup notes for fab; overrides numbers in Gerber files
                                            I hacked the file to change IS410 to N5000.